-In Los Angeles, many people are prosecuted for the crime of sexual penetration by foreign object, which can be accomplished by force, fear or some sort of threats by the perpetrator.
-This section is typically prosecuted under Penal Code Section 289(a)(1), Penal Code Section 289(a)(2) or Penal Code Section 289(g).
+In California, many people are prosecuted for the crime of sexual penetration by foreign object, which can be accomplished by force, fear or some sort of threats by the perpetrator.
+This section is typically prosecuted under Penal Code Section 289 PC.

 When you're looking at why there is this particular charge for penetration by foreign object, basically it's trying to cover a situation where somebody in a sexual situation touches another person in their private area and penetrates them even if it was very slightly with either their finger or some sort of foreign object.

 So, whenever I see sex cases, even if there was sex had and also there was some sort of touching, they will charge both rape and they will also charge this Penal Code Section 289, which a person could be facing up to eight years in prison for a violation of that particular Code Section.

 One defense is consent.
 If the other party consented and they are not a minor, then that could be complete defense to this particular crime.
-If a person's a minor, a minor cannot consent to a violation of Penal Code 289 because in California you have to be at least eighteen in order to consent to such an act.
+If a person's a minor, they cannot consent to a violation of Penal Code 289 because in California you have to be at least eighteen in order to consent to such an act.

 Another defense would be mistaken identity.
 If one person thinks one person did something and they really didn't do it – they got the wrong person – there's no evidence – no eye witnesses – no direct evidence – then they wouldn't be able to prove the case against the person.

-Now the one area where I see problems with the defense is if two parties get drunk, one paryt is knocked unconscious by either alcohol, drugs or a combination of both, and then the other party that's okay takes advantage of that person and touches them in some way, then that would certainly be a violation of Penal Code Section 289 and the person could be charged with sexual penetration by foreign object in any of the Los Angeles courts.
+Now the one area where I see problems with the defense is if two parties get drunk, one party is knocked unconscious by either alcohol, drugs or a combination of both, and then the other party that's okay takes advantage of that person and touches them in some way, then that would certainly be a violation of Penal Code Section 289 and the person could be charged with sexual penetration by foreign object in any of the Los Angeles courts.

 Well, you could get up to eight years in prison just for touching somebody once in an unlawful manner with either your fingers or some sort of an object against that person's will, or you could be charged with it even if the person consented, but they're under the age of eighteen in California.